netlify/zip-it-and-ship-it/README.md

 Creates Zip `archives` from Node.js, Go, and Rust programs.
 Those `archives` are ready to be uploaded to AWS Lambda.

-### `srcFolder`
+### `srcFolders`

-The directory containing the source files.
-It must exist.
-In Netlify, this is the ["Functions folder"](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder).
+A directory or a list of directories containing the source files.
+If a string is provided, the corresponding directory must exist.
+If an array of strings is provided, at least one directory must exist.

+In Netlify, this directory is the
+["Functions folder"](https://docs.netlify.com/functions/configure-and-deploy/#configure-the-functions-folder).

-`srcFolder` can contain:
+A source folder can contain:

 - Sub-directories with a main file called `index.js`, `index.ts`, `{dir}.js` or `{dir}.ts` where `{dir}` is the
   sub-directory name.